hpmicro/hpm_sdk/samples/drivers/hall/README_en.rst

 Running the Demo
 ----------------

+- After power-on, open the serial terminal, startup message will be printed
+- When rotating the motor shaft, hall interrupt will be triggered and print:
+  - u: Hall counter value for U phase
+  - v: Hall counter value for V phase
+  - w: Hall counter value for W phase
+  - timer: Timer counter value
-- Power on, open the serial terminal, turning the motor bearing will trigger a Hall interrupt and print the following information.
-The data changes with the speed and direction of rotation, please refer to the user manual for the exact meaning of the data.
+- The data changes with rotation speed and direction, refer to user manual for details

 .. code-block:: console